Who is Eligible for a COSA?

 Who Can Nominate?

 Any member of the campus community, including staff, faculty, and students, may submit nominations.
 Nominations need not come from the nominee's supervisor or department.
-Each nomination must be supported by three different individuals: the primary nominator, a supporting nominator, and a third nominator.
+Each nomination must be supported by two different individuals: the primary nominator and a supporting nominator.

 Self-nominations will not be considered.